Cheapest Multi-Car Insurance Companies: Best 2025 Rates

 A deductible is the sum of money you pay when you file a claim before the insurance company’s payment kicks in.

 Liability insurance only covers damage to other people's property.
-In contrast, full-coverage policies include comprehensive insurance, which covers damage to your car from events like weather and fire, as well as collision coverage, which pays for damage to your car if you collide with something or another vehicle.
+In contrast, full-coverage policies include comprehensive insurance, which covers damage to your car from weather and fire, and collision coverage, which pays for damage to your car if you collide with something or another vehicle.

 The term 100/300/100 means: